JaredCubilla/goodnight/README.md

 # Goodnight

-A super small Javascript plugin for applying special styles at night.
+A super small Javascript plugin for applying special CSS styles at night.

 ## Usage